 - The definition of counterfeit is fake or made in imitation.

 An example of counterfeit is money that is not produced by the proper authorities.

-Counterfeit is defined as an imitation or forgery.
+- Counterfeit is defined as an imitation or forgery.

 An example of counterfeit is a one hundred dollar bill made at home.

 - To counterfeit is defined as to produce a fake version of something.

 An example of counterfeit is the action taken by imposters who print their own money.

-See counterfeit in Webster's New World
+counterfeit definition by Webster's New World

-See counterfeit in American Heritage Dictionary
+counterfeit definition by American Heritage Dictionary

 verb coun·ter·feit·ed, coun·ter·feit·ing, coun·ter·feits verb, transitive